voi-community/voi-improvement-proposals/vip-template.md

   TODO: Remove this comment before submitting
 -->

-The keywords "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in <a href="https://www.ietf.org/rfc/rfc2119.txt" target="_blank">RFC 2119</a> and <a href="https://www.ietf.org/rfc/rfc8174.txt" target="_blank">RFC 8174</a>.
+The keywords "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](https://www.ietf.org/rfc/rfc2119.txt) and [RFC 8174](https://www.ietf.org/rfc/rfc8174.txt).

 ## Rationale